Trauma & PTSD Therapy

 Ready to take the next step?
 Let’s bring your vision to life!
 Explore our services and get in touch today to schedule your free consultation with one of our therapists to learn how we can help you.
 Together, we’ll make it happen!

-Types of Trauma
+Types of PTSD

-Acute Trauma
+Acute PTSD

 Acute trauma is caused by a single incident can be just as impactful and overwhelming as ongoing trauma.
 It can trigger intense emotions and have long-lasting effects on a person’s mental health.
 Seeking therapy and support can help individuals process and overcome the trauma they experienced.

-Chronic Trauma
+Chronic PTSD

 Chronic trauma, such as repeated domestic violence or abuse, can have devastating effects on an individual’s mental and emotional well-being.
 The prolonged exposure to harmful experiences can make it difficult for a person to cope and heal.
 Therapy can provide a safe and supportive space for healing from chronic trauma.

-“High-Functioning” Trauma
+“High-Functioning” PTSD

 People who exhibit symptoms of trauma, such as PTSD or C-PTSD, while appearing to function well in their daily lives, are often referred to as having “high-functioning trauma”.
 Although it is not an official diagnosis, these individuals may successfully navigate daily tasks and relationships, yet still face ongoing challenges related to their traumatic experiences.

-Complex Trauma
+Complex PTSD

 Our Trauma-Informed Approach